zhuhaichao518/webrtc/README.md

-This code base aims at adding hardware-accelerated codec to WebRTC.
+This code base aims at adding more support to to WebRTC.
+It is forked from libwebrtc, with sample commits to implement:
+- hardware-acceleration
+- system audio capture

+The following is readme.md from libwebrtc:
 # WebRTC-SDK

 This repository contains a fork of WebRTC from Google with various improvements.